-In 1886 the aging Faver decided to get out of ranching.
+In 1888 the aging Faver decided to get out of ranching.
 He offered D. G. Knight the use of his land, cattle, horses, and equipment for three years.
 Faver would pay the operating expenses for the first year.
 For his work, Knight would receive every third calf branded and every eighth steer on the range.
 Due to low market prices and underweight cattle, however, the contract proved unprofitable for Knight.
 At the expiration of the contract in 1889, Faver sold his remaining cattle to Joe Humphreys.
 Milton Faver died of natural causes on December 23, 1889, in Presidio County.
-He was buried on Chinati Peak above Big Springs Cibolo as he requested.
-The site is now overgrown and secret.
+He was buried in an adobe mausoleum on a hill overlooking El Fortín del Cíbolo.

 Leavitt Corning, Jr., Baronial Forts of the Big Bend (Austin: Trinity University Press, 1967).
 John Ernest Gregg, History of Presidio County (M.A. thesis, University of Texas, 1933).
 Virginia Madison, The Big Bend Country of Texas (Albuquerque: University of New Mexico Press, 1955; rev. ed., New York: October House, 1968).
+John B. Poindexter, The Cibolo Creek Ranch: A Brief History of the Big Bend Country of Texas, A Biography of the Founder of the Ranch, Don Meliton Faver, and His Times, and An Account of the Restoration of the Ranch and Its Historical Structures (Houston: Southwestern Holdings, 1994).
 Carlysle Graham Raht, The Romance of the Davis Mountains and Big Bend Country (Odessa, Texas: Rahtbooks, 1963).
 Roy L. Swift and Leavitt Corning, Jr., Three Roads to Chihuahua (Austin: Eakin Press, 1988).
 Cecilia Thompson, History of Marfa and Presidio County, 1535–1946 (2 vols., Austin: Nortex, 1985).
 Ronnie C. Tyler, The Big Bend (Washington: National Park Service, 1975).
+Robert H. Thonhoff, El Fuerte Del Cíbolo: Sentinel of the Bexar-La Bahia Ranches (Austin: Eakin Press, 1992).
 Robert M. Utley, "The Range Cattle Industry in the Big Bend of Texas," Southwestern Historical Quarterly 69 (April 1966).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.